Snayderbr/StarAnimation/README.md

 ## Description

-StarAnimation is a project developed with HTML and JavaScript that showcases an animated shooting star scene.
+StarAnimation is a project developed with JavaScript that showcases an animated shooting star scene.
 The project was created to practice programming concepts, drawing with code, and interactive animations.

 ## Features